 - SOC users can disable a user in Azure AD directly from our platform in response to an alert.

 - Threat Advisories are included to provide context of Threat Actor Intent and behavior, and are linked directly from alerts that have applicable indicators of compromise

 Activity related to this attack abused legitimate tools and escalated the privilege of illegitimate users rather than exploiting specific CVEs.
-VDP's risk-based prioritization helps customers stay focused and on track and respond to the vulnerabilities that create the highest risk in their environment.
-The heightened public interest in these vulnerabilities is automatically factored into prioritization, but the risk is always subject to each organization's internal context, from which VDP continuously learns.
+VDR's risk-based prioritization helps customers stay focused and on track and respond to the vulnerabilities that create the highest risk in their environment.
+The heightened public interest in these vulnerabilities is automatically factored into prioritization, but the risk is always subject to each organization's internal context, from which VDR continuously learns.

 How Incident Response Protects Customers